-Consumer Protection Measures are initiated across India.
+Consumer Protection Measures have been initiated all over India.
 The measures are also in the form of Acts that are reformed and restructured from time to time.

 1. The Consumer Protection Act, 1986

 This Act protects the rights of the consumers and makes them aware of their rights as a consumer.
-There are three-tier redressal forums to protect the right of the consumer.
+There are three-tier redressal forums to protect the rights of the consumer.

 2. Indian Contract Act, 1972